wireapp/wire-server/docs/legacy/developer/api-versioning.md

 should disable development versions (and not advertise them in `/api-version`).

-The `/api-version` endpoint returns information about the public-facing (client) API by default.
-However, the API can be selected using the `api` query parameter, which can take the following values:
+The `/api-version` endpoint returns information about the public-facing (client) API.
+The corresponding information for the federation API is available at `/federation/api-version`.

- - `api=client` for the client API (default);
- - `api=federation` for the server-to-server API.

 ## Making requests to a particular version